hal2001/rtsne/README.md

 I just wanted to teach myself how TSNE worked, while also learning non-trivial and idiomatic R programming.
-No particular reason to use this fork, unless you are interested in debugging alternative implementation, in which case, this has the advantage of adding an initialization from PCA option, so you can avoid random initialization.
+No particular reason to use this fork, unless you are interested in debugging alternative implementations, in which case, this has the advantage of adding an initialization from PCA option, so you can avoid random initialization.